frazik-main/website/_posts/2022-08-04-serverless-react.md

 ---
 layout: post
-title: Terraform Example: Serverless React App with AWS API Gateway and Lambda
+title: Terraform Example
 date: 2022-08-04 16:09:00
-description: A Terraform example demonstrating how to create a serverless React application using AWS API Gateway to invoke an AWS Lambda function, including CORS configuration.
-tags: terraform, aws, serverless, react, api-gateway, lambda, programming
+description: A Terraform example
-categories: aws, terraform, serverless
+categories: aws
 ---

 This Terraform example demonstrates how to create a **serverless React application** that utilizes **AWS API Gateway** to invoke an **AWS Lambda** function.
 The API Gateway is configured to proxy GET requests to the Lambda function, which simply returns "Hello World."